Californication – Hank’s Leather Jacket in “LOL” (1.05)

 - Hank’s jacket has been identified as a product of Blur Leather

-- Dark green lightweight casual button-down shirt with a breast pocket, white buttons, and unbuttoned barrel cuffs
+- Dark green lightweight cotton button-up shirt with breast pocket, white buttons, and unbuttoned barrel cuffs

 - Medium-dark wash blue denim jeans